yariv/wshttpproxy/README.md

 <img width="849" alt="Screen Shot 2021-03-15 at 3 59 49 PM" src="https://user-images.githubusercontent.com/12111/111232094-a3daf300-85a7-11eb-99a4-a3be14a03ea1.png">

 With WsHTTPProxy, the developer could make changes to service B without needing a full replica of the production environment.
 They could just use their own instance of Service B, routing requests in and out of production.

 <img width="714" alt="Screen Shot 2021-03-15 at 3 58 45 PM" src="https://user-images.githubusercontent.com/12111/111231945-58c0e000-85a7-11eb-8e98-dbcade6f8e7b.png">

-WsHTTPProxy consists of 3 components:
+WsHTTPProxy consists of a few components:

-### WsServer
+## WsServer

 The WsServer serves a few roles:

 - It issues `AuthToken`s, which are 40 character pseudo-random strings used to secure request forwarding.
-In a normal scenario, each developer is granted their own `AuthToken`.
+Typically, each developer is granted their own `AuthToken`.
 The first 6 characters of the `AuthToken` are used as the `RoutingKey` -- the code in the original HTTP request that identifies to which host the request should be proxied.

 - It maintains WebSocket connections to `WsClient`s running on developers' machines.
 Each connection is identified by its `RoutingKey`.
 To establish a connection, the `WsClient` has to authenticate with a valid `AuthToken`.

 - It forwards HTTP requests from the `Reverse Proxy` to the developer's `WsClient` identified by the `RoutingKey` in the request.

-### Reverse Proxy
+## Reverse Proxy

 When the reverse proxy receives a HTTP request from the browser, it inspects the request and looks for a unique key identifying the developer's session.

 The current implementation relies on a subdomain pattern (as a regular expression, `www-(.+)`).
-This enables easy activation of development routes from a web browser.
-Other approaches, such as custom HTTP headers, can also be implemented.
+This enables easy access to development services from a web browser.
+Other ways of embedding `RoutingKey`s in HTTP requests, such as using custom HTTP headers, can be easily supported.

-If a request contains a unique route key, the reverse proxy forwards the request to another server, dubbed the Router, that maintains websocket connections to websocket clients running on developers' machines.
+If a request contains a unique `RouteKey`, the reverse proxy forwards the request to the `WsServer`, which maintains connections to `WsClient`s running on developers' machines.

-WsHTTPProxy comes with a reference reverse proxy, but you can also use NGINX, Apache, or any other reverse proxy, as long as it allows you to redirect requests based on whether they contain a `RoutingKey`.
+WsHTTPProxy includes a reference reverse proxy, but you can also use NGINX, Apache, or any other reverse proxy, as long as it allows you to redirect requests based on whether they contain a `RoutingKey`.

 ## WsClient

 The `WsClient` runs on developers' machines.
 It initiating websocket connections to the router and proxies HTTP request from the router to the local instance of the service under development.

 Each WsClient Both of these connections are authenticated with a handshake packet containing the WsClient's `AuthToken`.

+## Other Components

+### DB Proxy
+The DB Proxy shown in the diagram isn't included with WsHTTPProxy.
+The DB proxy is a proxy such as [node-db-proxy] [TODO link].
+It's a recommended component that automatically rolls-back any writes that occurred during a test.
+It's recommended to run [node-db-proxy] against a replica of the production database (not shown in the diagram).

+### Tracing Framework
+Ideally, there should be some facility to automatically forward the `RouteKey` from the frontend service (Service A in the diagram) to the Reverse Proxy without needing to make code changes to every service that make exist along the request chain between them.
+A tracing framework like [Jaeger](https://www.jaegertracing.io) can facilitate this automated payload forwarding.

+# Warning

+Most production services have downstream dependencies: databases, caches, external services, etc. To safely test code changes, care should be taken to prevent requests to those dependencies from impacting users or partners.
+This can be done by stubbing those dependencies or by using preventing them from mutating data using proxies such as node-db-proxy (link).
+WsHTTPProxy doesn't provide any stubbing or isolation features for downstream dependencies.
+Use it at your own risk.

 # Usage Instructions